Canada–United States relations: Military and security

+The foreign policies of the countries have been closely aligned, yet ultimately independent, since the Cold War.
+There is also debate on whether the Northwest Passage is in international waters or under Canadian sovereignty.

 Iran hostage crisis

-During the 1979 revolution, protesters invaded the US embassy and took many hostages.
-Canada helped the US after a US military mission to get them out of Iran failed.

-Ken Taylor, Canadian diplomats and Flora MacDonald, Canadian Secretary of State for External Affairs, and Canadian Prime Minister Joe Clark decided to smuggle the six Americans out of Iran on an international flight by using Canadian passports for them.
-To do so, an Order in Council was made to issue multiple official copies of Canadian passports, with various fake identities, to the American diplomats in the Canadian sanctuary.
-The passports that were issued contained a set of forged Iranian visas prepared by the US Central Intelligence Agency to be used in an attempt to escape from Iran.
+During the 1979 revolution, protesters invaded the U.S. embassy and took many hostages.
+Six Americans evaded capture and were sheltered by the British and Canadian diplomatic missions.
+After a U.S. military operation to get them out of Iran failed, Canadian diplomat Ken Taylor, Secretary of State for External Affairs Flora MacDonald, and Prime Minister Joe Clark decided to smuggle the six Americans out of Iran on an international flight by using Canadian passports.
+An Order in Council was made to issue multiple official copies of Canadian passports with fake identities to the American diplomats in the Canadian sanctuary.
+The passports contained forged Iranian visas prepared by the U.S. Central Intelligence Agency.

 War in Afghanistan

-Canada's elite JTF2 unit joined American special forces in Afghanistan shortly after the al-Qaida attacks on September 11, 2001.
+Canada's elite JTF2 unit joined American special forces in Afghanistan shortly after the al-Qaeda attacks on September 11, 2001.
 Canadian forces joined the multinational coalition in Operation Anaconda in January 2002.
 On April 18, 2002, an American pilot bombed Canadian forces involved in a training exercise, killing four and wounding eight Canadians.
 A joint American-Canadian inquiry determined the cause of the incident to be pilot error, in which the pilot interpreted ground fire as an attack; the pilot ignored orders that he felt were "second-guessing" his field tactical decision.
 Canadian forces assumed a six-month command rotation of the International Security Assistance Force in 2003; in 2005, Canadians assumed operational command of the multi-national Brigade in Kandahar, with 2,300 troops, and supervises the Provincial Reconstruction Team in Kandahar, where al-Qaida forces are most active.
 Canada has also deployed naval forces in the Persian Gulf since 1991 in support of the UN Gulf Multinational Interdiction Force.

 The Canadian Embassy in Washington, D.C. maintains a public relations website named CanadianAlly.com, which is intended "to give American citizens a better sense of the scope of Canada's role in North American and Global Security and the War on Terror".

-The New Democratic Party and some recent Liberal leadership candidates have expressed opposition to Canada's expanded role in the Afghan conflict on the ground that it is inconsistent with Canada's historic role (since the Second World War) of peacekeeping operations.
+The New Democratic Party and some recent Liberal leadership candidates have expressed opposition to Canada's expanded role in the Afghan conflict because it is inconsistent with Canada's historic role (since the Second World War) of peacekeeping operations.